UptimeVentures/www/README.md

 complexity, new developers will need on-ramps to speed their access to education.
 Opening our site's source code is one effort towards that end.

-**Republishing articles (either whole or in-part) or displaying the Uptime Ventures logo without permission is explicitly prohibited.** Linking is cool, but please don't steal.
+Please, look and learn; copy and paste a React component or section of CSS and adapt it to become your own.
+However, **republishing articles (either whole or in-part) or displaying the Uptime Ventures logo without permission is explicitly prohibited.** Linking is cool, but don't steal our site design or article content.

 ## Getting Started